 The ideal, they say, is for companies to be both warm and competent.
 Within the context of our digitally-driven world, striking that balance means integrating consumer service technology without wholly excising human personality.

 Businesses need to identify when their AI-powered chatbot or customer service channel crosses over the line from useful to canned or frustrating.
-Sometimes, a robot voice just isn’t helpful enough; according to statistics published by American Express, 40% of customers prefer talking to a human service representative when they struggle with complex problems.
 Consumers should have the means to reach out to human representatives if they can’t solve their problems through automated channels.

 People want to connect with a brand that has personality, voice, and empathy -- even across digital channels.
 Social media platforms have evolved into significant touchpoints for businesses today; researchers for Nextiva estimate that over 35% of consumers in the U.S. reached out to a business through social media in 2017.
 Their expectations, too, are significant -- 48% of the customers who contact a company via social media expect a response to their questions or complaints within 24 hours.
 Even so, a cold, automated response may be just as ineffective as no response at all.